 The principle which underlies the Kansas Nebraska act is approved and endorsed.
 With great zeal and elacrity he straddles the hobby of his party, and is ready to ride whithersoever it may go, without rein or curb, for he verily believes that the repeal of the Missouri Compromise and the introduction of Squatter Sovereignty "is the best, nay, the only mode left of putting down fanatacism !"
-Is it not enough keeping his party in power ?
+Is it not enough that he "verily believes it the best mode" -- of keeping his party in power?
 Mr. Buchanan is a shrewd man, and has learned wisdom from his experience.
-In 1812 he opposed "the second War of Independence," and would have freely opened his veins if one drop of Democratic blood had been in them; but experience taught him that Federalism would not lead him to power, and he abandoned it.
+In 1812 he opposed "the second War of Independence," and would have freely opened his veins if one drop of Bemocratic blood had been in them; but experience taught him that Federalism would not lead him to power, and he abandoned it.

 In 1815 he denounced "foreign influence," but soon saw that years must roll round before the people could be aroused to a sense of its evils and he could not wait, he therefore abandoned Americanism and rose to power and place.
-His abandonment, first of Federalism, and next of Americanism, has been rewarded !
-Could such a man find the slightest difficulty in acquiescing in any measure, however, opposed to his preconceived notions of right, when such acquiescence might lead to his elevation to the highest office in the world ?-Surely not, and more especially if permitted to enter a protest that no assault should be made upon him for this change.
+His abandonment, first of Federalism, and next of Americanism, has been rewarded!
+Could such a man find the slightest difficulty in acquiescing in any measure, however, opposed to his preconceived notions of right. when such acquiescence might lead to his elevation to the highest office in the world ?-Surely not, and more especially if permitted to enter a protest that no assault should be made upon him for this change.

 It is amusing to hear some Locofoco sheets talk about the nominees of the Philadelphia Convention.
 The News says it reminds one forcibly of the Frenchman who had but just taken his first lessons in English.
 After a short stay in a London merchant's family, he was called upon by a friend, to whom he wished to "show off" in the way of speaking the new tongue.
-"I speak Inglis-roast beefgodam-pooding-godam whiskee-Patrick-Slavery-too bad-the devil-the American party is-Fillmore signed it-outrageous."
+"I speak Inglis-roast beefgodam-pooding-godam whiskee-Patrickded to.
+"Signed that bill-bad man-pro-Slavery-too bad-the devil-the American party is-Fillmore signed it-outrageous."